Should You Apply For A Spousal Open Work Permit Inside Or Outside Canada?

 Applying From Outside Canada

-If the application is approved, IRCC typically issues a Port of Entry (POE) Letter of Introduction.
+If the work permit application is approved, IRCC typically issues a Port of Entry (POE) Letter of Introduction.
 This letter is not the work permit itself.
 The actual work permit is normally printed and issued by a border officer when the applicant enters Canada.
 Final issuance is always subject to the discretion of the Canada Border Services Agency (CBSA).
 If a temporary resident visa (TRV) is required, IRCC may also request the applicant’s passport to issue the visa before travel.

 Important (being in Canada when approved): If the applicant is in Canada as a visitor when the POE letter of introduction is issued, it may be necessary to leave Canada and re-enter to have the work permit issued.
 According to IRCC guidance, re-entering from the United States or Saint-Pierre-et-Miquelon does not activate the POE letter, so travel plans should be considered carefully before leaving Canada.